brandon-toner/brandontoner-jekyll-garden/_notes/Film Photography Questions, Answers, and Notes.md

 ## Servicing and Repair
 - **Where can I get cameras repaired or serviced in Atlantic Canada (or beyond, if necessary)?**
+	- Context: Looking to service the shutter on my Futura S (1952)
 	- A guy recommended [Fredricton Camera](https://www.frederictoncamera.com/) on the HFC Discord.
-	- Context: Looking to service the shutter on my Futura S (1952)
+	- Another post from the DTC rep from 2021 indicated they also do some repairs:
+		- "Hi, We have a spring cleaning for film camera promo going on and if you are needing light seals and additional repairs done and sending multiple cameras, you’ll get a better deal!
+Please email service@downtowncamera.com with the list of cameras and what you would like done.
+Free shipping to and from UPS hub too.
+Thank you"

 ## Resources
 - Friends